YunoHost-Apps/borg_ynh/README.md

 * Borg Backup instance ``borg__2``: backup all other YunoHost apps weekly on host Server C

 ### Settings location
 Settings of apps are in /etc/yunohost/apps/*/settings.yml, so are the settings for borg_ynh as well.
+Be careful though to not savagely manually edit them if you don't know what you're doing.